vertiginous/pik/README.txt

   'pik config' could be dangerous.
 Use only if you know what you're doing.

-  Only works on CRuby at present.
+  Only works on MRI at present.

 == SYNOPSIS: